ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-19-exploring-the-mountains.md

 ![Scenery in the Anti Atlas mountain range](/assets/images/IMG_1615.jpg)

 I passed a local walking next to the road in the middle of nowhere.
 The next village was at least 25km away.
-I stopped and asked him if he wanted to get a ride.
+I stopped to ask him if he wanted to get a ride.
 Sadik happily accepted my offer.
 He lived in a tiny village up the mountains and was on his way to [Tafraoute](https://www.google.com/maps/place/Tafraoute,+Morocco/) to re-new his insurance for his motorbike.
 Other travelers had recommended to visit Tafraoute.
 I decided to bring Sadik to his destination.
 Win-win! :wink:

 I dropped Sadik in the center of the town and drove a few kilometers further into a wide area surrounded by mountains.